 Why Do These Accidents Happen?

 "Slip and fall injury" or "trip and fall injury" is the generic term for an injury that occurs when someone slips, trips or falls as a result of a dangerous or hazardous condition on someone else's property.
-In general, slip and fall accidents happen due to the reckless or negligent actions of other people or companies.
-They do not correct or warn of a danger, that they should have fixed.
+In general, slip and fall accidents happen due to the reckless or negligent actions of other people or companies who own or maintain the areas inside or around a residential or commercial building.
+They do not correct or warn of a danger that they should have fixed.
 More specifically, such accidents might occur due to: